-If S111/A1657 were enacted, a significant number of New Jersey drivers would be faced with dramatic premium increases immediately.
-We estimate 54% of drivers would face an increase of nearly \$400 per year on day one with all drivers, including those who initially benefit, seeing future increases as carriers are forced to increase rates across the board due to decreased ability to accurately predict future loss.
+If S357/A1674 were enacted, a significant number of New Jersey drivers would be faced with dramatic premium increases immediately.
+We estimate 55% of drivers would face an increase of more than \$400 per year on day one with all drivers, including those who initially benefit, seeing future increases as carriers are forced to increase rates across the board due to decreased ability to accurately predict future loss.
 Below are several additional examples of regional and occupational impacts.